Marais Erasmus: Umpiring career

 Erasmus began umpiring in first-class cricket in South Africa in the 2002/03 season.
 He stood in his first international match, a T20I fixture between South Africa and Australia, at the New Wanderers Stadium in Johannesburg on 24 February 2006.
-He made his debut as an umpire in ODIs when he stood in the match between Kenya and Canada at the Gymkhana Club Ground in Nairobi on 18 October 2007.
+He made his debut as an ODI umpire in the match between Kenya and Canada at the Gymkhana Club Ground in Nairobi on 18 October 2007.
 He was appointed to the International Panel of ICC Umpires in an on-field capacity in 2008.

 Erasmus stood in the first ICC tournament final of his career when he umpired the 2009 ICC Cricket World Cup Qualifier Final between Canada and Ireland at the Centurion Park in Centurion on 19 April 2009.
 Erasmus made his debut as an umpire in Tests when he took the field for the match between Bangladesh and India at the Zohur Ahmed Chowdhury Stadium in Chittagong from 17 to 21 January 2010.
 He was subsequently promoted to the Elite Panel of ICC Umpires in 2010 where he replaced the retiring Rudi Koertzen.

-Erasmus was a part of the panel of eighteen umpires selected to stand in matches during the 2011 ICC Cricket World Cup hosted by India, Sri Lanka and Bangladesh.
-He made his umpiring debut in the Cricket World Cup when he took the field for the match between Kenya and New Zealand at the M. A. Chidambaram Stadium in Chennai on 20 February 2011.
+Erasmus was one of eighteen umpires who stood in matches during the 2011 ICC Cricket World Cup, hosted by India, Sri Lanka and Bangladesh.
+He made his umpiring debut in the Cricket World Cup match between Kenya and New Zealand at Chennai on 20 February 2011.
 Erasmus went on to stand in the quarter-final between the hosts, India, and Australia, at the Sardar Patel Stadium in Ahmedabad on 24 March 2011.

 Erasmus was included in the panel of twenty umpires selected for officiating in matches during the 2015 ICC Cricket World Cup, hosted by Australia and New Zealand.
 He stood in the opening match between New Zealand and Sri Lanka at the Hagley Oval in Christchurch on 14 February 2015.
 Erasmus went on to stand in the quarter-final between the hosts, Australia, and Pakistan, at the Adelaide Oval on 20 March 2015.
 He was also the TV umpire for the 2015 ICC Cricket World Cup Final in Melbourne on 29 March 2015.